Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Acknowledgments

 \section{Acknowledgments}

 This work was supported in part by the National Research Foundation of Korea (RS-2024-00351212 and RS-2024-00436165) and the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) (RS-2024-00509279, RS-2022-II220926, RS-2022-II220959, and RS-2019-II190075) funded by the Korean government (MSIT).
 Computational resources were provided in part by the “HPC support” project funded by MSIT and NIPA.
-We would like to thank Eric Vanden-Eijnden, Rajesh Ranganath, and Kyunghyun Cho for helpful discussions, and Patrick Pynadath, the author of CANDI, for sharing model checkpoints.
+The authors would like to thank Eric Vanden-Eijnden, Rajesh Ranganath, Kyunghyun Cho, and Sander Dieleman for valuable discussions, and Patrick Pynadath, the author of CANDI, for sharing model checkpoints.